nelsonam/slack-bot/README.md

 ### This is a Slack chat/irc bot written in Python (2.6 / 2.7).

-This is a scraper and notifier for games being played by Games Done Quick (AGDQ and SGDQ)
+This is a skeleton for a slack-bot that connects to a given chat over ssl.

 ## Installation